 Tamsyn Blue previously studied at Minnesota State University and has a background in physical and cultural anthropology.
 She was a volunteer for the YWCA program “Ready to Learn” which works to prepare children of immigrant and refugee families for kindergarten in Mankato, Minnesota.

-As a research assistant, Tamsyn is mainly involved in the Children School Lives (CSL) national longitudinal study of primary schooling, for which she is entering and organising data.
-She has also managed data and assisted with fieldwork on the PROSPER project.
+Tamsyn is a research assistant on the Children School Lives (CSL) national longitudinal study of primary schooling, where she is involved in data management and processing.
+Tamsyn also manages the ELSS Lab, and is centrally involved in organising the Dublin 2022 conference for the European Association of Research on Adolescence (EARA).
+Previously, Tamsyn was managed data and assisted with fieldwork on the PROSPER project.
 Tamsyn is interested in interventions aiming at improving children’s confidence and engagement in school.

 Emeritus Lab Members A - Z

 Dr Abbie Cahoon is a Cognitive / Developmental Psychologist with a particular focus on child development and early childhood education.
 Abbie is a Research Associate at Ulster University investigating the impact of the home numeracy environment on early mathematical development on a global context.
 She is interested in the ways that children engage with and learn from their environments (i.e. home and/or school) and how these interactions and learning opportunities develop across educational transitions.
 Abbie’s doctoral thesis was titled, “Early mathematical learning: As easy as 1, 2, 3?” which focused on how pre-school children develop mathematical skills over time during their transition from pre-school to primary school education, considering social and cognitive factors that may influence mathematical development.